sebanc/brunch/README.md

 Hardware support is highly dependent on the general Linux kernel hardware compatibility.
 As such only Linux supported hardware will work and the same specific kernel command line options recommended for your device should be passed through the GRUB bootloader (see "Modify the GRUB bootloader" section).

 Base hardware compatibility:
-- x86_64 computers with Intel hardware (cpu and gpu),
+- x86_64 computers with UEFI boot support,
+- Intel hardware (cpu and gpu),
 - AMD support is untested and probably not working (to be confirmed),
 - Nvidia graphic cards are also not supported.